 Method 2 – Write new requirements from scratch

-The preferred requirements gathering approach for business stakeholders is usually to just “start over” and write a clean set of requirements based on what they think the system needs to do.
+Among business stakeholders, the preferred requirements gathering approach for rewriting legacy applications is usually to just “start over” and write a clean set of requirements based on what they think the system needs to do.
 This usually isn’t truly starting from scratch: user guides, prior meeting notes, and other documentation usually serve as a starting point.
 One of the biggest hurdles here is that documentation is not always kept up to date, and new requirements can overlook nuanced details.

 - Ensures that unused, existing functionality is not built, improving efficiency and reducing costs.